david-cortes/cmfrec/README.md

 * [3] Hu, Yifan, Yehuda Koren, and Chris Volinsky.
 "Collaborative filtering for implicit feedback datasets."
 2008 Eighth IEEE International Conference on Data Mining.
 Ieee, 2008.
 * [4] Takács, Gábor, István Pilászy, and Domonkos Tikk.
 "Applications of the conjugate gradient method for implicit feedback collaborative filtering."
 Proceedings of the fifth ACM conference on Recommender systems.
 2011.
 * [5] Rendle, Steffen, Li Zhang, and Yehuda Koren.
 "On the difficulty of evaluating baselines: A study on recommender systems." arXiv preprint arXiv:1905.01395 (2019).
+* [6] Franc, Vojtěch, Václav Hlaváč, and Mirko Navara.
+"Sequential coordinate-wise algorithm for the non-negative least squares problem."
+International Conference on Computer Analysis of Images and Patterns.
+Springer, Berlin, Heidelberg, 2005.